visvig/forward-forward-algorithm/README.md

 ## Repository Contents

-The Jupyter notebook `ff-mnist.ipynb` consists of the following sections:
+The Jupyter notebook `ff-mnist-fully-connected.ipynb` consists of the following sections:

 - **A. Function to Generate Negative Labels**: A helper function to generate negative labels for the training samples.
 - **B. Function to Overlay Label onto Input Data**: A helper function to overlay the labels onto the input data.